ds-turner/intervals/README.md

 #> 7:      c    17    22
 ```

-These intervals can have an upper and lower bounds if required
+These ints can have an upper and lower bounds if required

 ``` r
 neg_ints(ints, start, end, id, .lower = index, .upper = study_end)